galaxyproject/training-material/topics/admin/tutorials/singularity/tutorial.md

 >    > {: data-cmd="true"}
 >    {: .code-in}
 >
->
 > 4. Add the new roles to your `galaxy.yml` playbook, before the Galaxy server itself.
-We'll do this bceause it's a dependency of Galaxy to run, so it needs to be there before Galaxy starts.
+We'll do this because it's a dependency of Galaxy to run, so it needs to be there before Galaxy starts.
 >
 >    {% raw %}
 >    ```diff